The movie is actually set in a Bad Future

 The film is actually propaganda produced by Princess Oriana.

 who rightfully disposed of the Princess because she was clearly running her kingdom into the ground with her poor decision making.
 He originally built the cylinders like he said in the film, "to revolutionize labor."
 He wasn't exiled to the Land of Zill, he left willingly, traveling to a place where his efforts to improve a society would be appreciated, and there he built an industrial society in the form of Progress City.
 He then returned to uplift Oriana as well, but for that he needed the Book of Ultimate power.
-After his defeat, history was written by the victors.
+After his defeat, history was Written by the Winners

 The dimension of Oriana is actually the Earth of Wizards